-We were based in Midtown East, which is an ideal location for a first-time visitor.
+We were based at the Fifty Sonesta in Midtown East, which is a brilliant location for a first-time visitor.
 As it’s so central, we travelled everywhere by foot or on the subway.
 Our itinerary includes a lot of walking, as we always find you can see more this way.

 Now, read on to find all the details of how we spent a week in New York.